josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 Because to many other people in tech—implicitly, if not explicitly—we are _less_.

-What we do is so misunderstood, it's widely considered virtually valueless, because so few people can tell the difference between the real practice and a pale, faulty imitation.
+What we do is so misunderstood, it's widely considered virtually valueless, because so few people can tell the difference between the real practice and a pale, faulty imitation—

+—well, so few of the people _in charge_, I should say.

+A great many users most certainly can tell.

 ---